mlzarathustra/meditation/Gamma.md

 what parameters to pass them.

 They are interpreted as Groovy files, so they may include Groovy code.
 It's the return value that the application sees, namely the value of the last statement in the file.

+There are examples in the gamma directory that illustrate the points explained below.

 ## Basic Structure